rlaffers/eslint-plugin-xstate/docs/rules/system-id.md

-# Suggest valid systemId for invoked or spawned actors
+# Suggest using systemId for invoked or spawned actors

 Provide `systemId` for invoked and spawned actors to make them available in the `actor.system` registry.

 ## Rule Details

-Specifying a `systemId` property within `invoke` blocks, and within options passed as a second argument to `spawn` calls, will make the actor available in the `actor.system` registry.
+Specifying a `systemId` property within `invoke` blocks, and within options passed as the second argument to `spawn` calls, will make the actor available in the `actor.system` registry.

 **The `systemId` property is supported in XState version 5 and above.**